WSU-SEAL/ToxiSpanSE/README.md

 $python naive_algorithm.py
 This naive algorithm uses 167 common toxic keywords from a list (/models/toxic_token_list.csv)

-To calculate the Inter Rater Agreement score 'krippendorff's alpha' use:
+To calculate the Inter-Rater Agreement score 'krippendorff's alpha' use:
 $python krippendorff_alpha.py

-to agrregate the results from all thresholds in validation set and find the optimal threshold using graph
+to aggregate the results from all thresholds in the validation set and find the optimal threshold using graph
 $python aggregate_results.py

 We use a list of 240 tokens in /models/full_token_list.csv.
-We added these tokens to each pre-trained tokenizers.
+We added these tokens to each pre-trained tokenizer.
 This list can be omitted.
 Sometimes, pre-trained tokenizers split the words into subwords.
-After adding these tokens, tokenizers help to gain more explainibility by making toxic tagging understandable to users.
+After adding these tokens, tokenizers help to gain more explainability by making toxic tagging understandable to users.